-Adventure awaits, patience not included - Build your kingdom, forge your alliances, and make yourself a legend in this visually stunning MMO mobile game.
+Adventure awaits, patience not included - Build your kingdom, forge your alliances, and make yourself a legend in this visually stunning MMO browser (and mobile) game.

 The game does a good job of helping you out right from the start.
 Upon opening the game, you’ll be led through a guided tutorial (hosted by a buxom blonde), who gives you a quick rundown of everything you need to know about the game’s world-building.
 The game is set in the fictional kingdom of Amaria, and your lovely guide thinks that you have what it takes to be the new ruler of all.
 In addition to flattery, her other strength is taking you through some important simulations.
 After building a couple of farms and mines, training some soldiers and a quick raiding mission, you’ll be left to your own devices to explore and expand on the things you’ve been shown.
 If you’re feeling overwhelmed afterwards, take heart - the game does an excellent job of supporting you should you need it, with a built in recommendation system to guide you in your quests if you feel stuck.